Causes of marine pollution and how it affects our ocean environment

 A fun way to get the message out about stormwater drains is to do some drain decoration.
 Drain decoration is where a picture or a sign is placed near a drain to remind people that what goes down the drain goes into streams and then into the ocean.
 You need to ask your council whether you can do this first.

-For other tips on reducing marine pollution by taking care of stormwater drains, check out the Greater Wellington website.
+For other tips on reducing marine pollution by taking care of stormwater drains, check out Easy steps to keep the water clean on the Greater Wellington Regional Council website.

 As most streams and rivers flow into the ocean, taking care of them can help reduce marine pollution.
 If rubbish ends up in a stream or river it will very likely end up in the ocean.
 Another type of marine pollution that comes from streams and rivers is soil or sediment pollution.
 Sediment pollution can happen when soil enters waterways that flow to the sea.
 It is natural for some sediment to enter the ocean, but when there is a lot of it entering the ocean it becomes a problem.
 Sediment pollution can be increased by human activities such as earthworks near streams or when plants near streams have been removed.